coder/coder/docs/templates/docker-in-workspaces.md

 - The outer container must be run as privileged
   - Note: the inner container is _not_ privileged.
 For more information on the security of sysbox containers see sysbox's [official documentation](https://github.com/nestybox/sysbox/blob/master/docs/user-guide/security.md).
-- Inital workspace startup is slower than running `sysbox-runc` directly on the nodes.
+- Initial workspace startup is slower than running `sysbox-runc` directly on the nodes.
 This is due to `envbox` having to pull the image to its own Docker cache on its initial startup.
 Once the image is cached in `envbox`, startup performance is similar.